• Welcome

 During the interview, the parents/caregivers will need to sign a pledge for the following items:

-1. Students in the programme will have access to support at home through either: A parent or caregiver who is actively learning the heritage language in an approved programme.
+1. Students in the programme will have access to support at home through either: A parent or caregiver who is actively learning a Heritage Language in an approved programme.
 A parent or caregiver they live with who is a proficient speaker of the heritage language.
-A caregiver who has been employed/seconded to speak to the child in the heritage language.
+A caregiver who has been employed/seconded to speak to the child in the Heritage Language.

 It is acknowledged that, due to individual circumstances, one or more of these items may not be reasonably achievable for some parents/caregivers.
 It is the responsibility of the parent/caregiver to raise any issues of this nature during the enrolment interview.